palant/keepass-emergency-access/README.md

 SS2W67A-4NQYVGH
 ```

-Each key encodes 256 bit of binary data, encoded with [Base32](https://en.wikipedia.org/wiki/Base32) to make entering them manually easier.
+Each key encodes 256 bits of binary data, encoded with [Base32](https://en.wikipedia.org/wiki/Base32) to make entering them manually easier.
 Together, the keys encode the “composite key” which is a hashed version of your database password and key file.
 In addition, each key contains a CRC16 checksum allowing to detect incorrectly entered keys.

 Security considerations
 -----------------------